willGraham01/PiranhasHalfyord/plot/background.md

 Most of the population of Halfyord see the gang as a leech on society, and the captain's campaign against them has widespread support of the local populace.
 This has also spilled over into Governor Kamonas' popularity due to her role in appointing Shufharz in the first place.

-The gang have managed to preserve the secrecy of their hideout's location, below the Day's Rest tavern, from the captain's knowledge and have "amped up" the facade of the tavern front - hiring new staff (Hope) but also ensuring that the Fordem runs the bar and the bouncer-security are all gang members.
+The gang have managed to preserve the secrecy of their hideout's location, below the Day's Rest tavern, from the captain's knowledge and have "amped up" the facade of the tavern front - but also ensuring that the Fordem runs the bar and the bouncer-security are all gang members.
 The leader, Shark Carlton, is essentially under de-facto house arrest in the hideout due to his infamy in the town.
 He is also in a tight spot - he needs to find a way to either get the gang back on it's feet and in the money again, otherwise he'll face a mutiny.
 But he also can't risk leaving the hideout and getting caught above ground.

 ### A Bitter Apprentice

-However, Faire still believes himself to be pushing the boundaries of magical research - and whilst his existing knowledge is extensive, he is wrong in this regard.
+Faire still believes himself to be pushing the boundaries of magical research - and whilst his existing knowledge is extensive, he is wrong in this regard.
 His obliviousness to this fact has resulted in him largely neglecting his wider duties as Ordinator, the responsibility of which has fallen onto Jenessa.
-It has also caused Groubun to become bitter towards his supervisor - many of Groubun's achievements are forced to carry Faire's by association, and Faire is often assumed to be the one who should be given the bulk of the credit.
+It has also caused Groubun to become bitter towards his supervisor - many of Groubun's achievements are forced to carry Faire's name by association, and Faire is often assumed to be the one who should be given the bulk of the credit.
 Groubun also had ambitions to move up in the Ordo, which he know realises have been halted given his supervisor's current position.
 He also realises the divergence in his and his supervisor's interest; Groubun has always been more of an alchemist and artificer, whilst Faire is more focused on direct manipulation of the weave of magic.